website logo

 Introduction

 Zerto brings together disaster recovery and data protection.
-It provides a single, scalable solution provides simple cloud data management and protection across on-premises, hybrid, and multi-cloud environments.
-You can use Zerto with Storj DCS S3-compatible storage.
+It provides a single, scalable solution that offers simple cloud data management and protection across on-premises, hybrid, and multi-cloud environments.

 Log into Zerto Virtual Manager (ZVM).